m9aertner/SimpleSerialGas/README.md

     # plug in USB connector, check for the newly added line ... that's the one you want to use for above tio command line command
     tio --list

+Update 2024-07-06: tio has changed commmand line options in version 2.8 and later, see https://github.com/tio/tio.
+Changing the `command:` to the following worked for me, using the new LUA script facility.
+Of coutse, the "cut" could be done in LUA, too, but that's not a crucial point.
+Note that in the YAML file, one needs to escape single quotes by doubling them.

+      # tio 3.3
+      tio -b 57600 /dev/serial/by-id/usb-Prolific_Technology_Inc._USB-Serial_Controller-if00-port0 --script "send('Q:0\r'); expect('\r', 1000); print(''); exit(0)" --mute | cut -d: -f3

+      # tio <= 2.7
+      echo -e "Q:0\r" | tio -b 57600 /dev/serial/by-id/usb-Prolific_Technology_Inc._USB-Serial_Controller-if00-port0 --response-wait --response-timeout 300 | cut -d: -f3

 # Hardware